esheldon/espy/des/README.md

     $ESPY_DIR/des/config/scat-001.yaml

 which will refer to an scat_name that points under the catalogs directory.

+### when using full p(z)

-It also refers to the pz_vers and pz_type and cosmology.
+In this case, the config will also refer to the pz_vers and pz_type and cosmology.

-match the source catalog in *tiles* not the chunks above.
+match the source catalog to the scinv in *tiles* not the chunks above.
 This is assuming the source catalogs are broken up by tilename

     $ESPY_DIR/des/bin/match-scinv $scat_vers
     $ESPY_DIR/des/bin/match-scinv scat-001

 This is high memory, so I've been running it as a single job rather than splitting things up.

+### when using point z

+In this case we just read the scat directly and write it, so skip to the next step

 Then make the source input for xshear.
 This is pretty fast, no need currently to split it up